Skip to content

 ENE 527: Climate Change and Atmospheric Aerosols (graduate level)

-Climate change; climate science fundamentals; Earth’s energy balance and atmosphere; greenhouse gas dynamics; fundamentals of airborne particles; climate-aerosol interactions; particle-radiation and particle-cloud interactions.
+Climate change; climate science fundamentals; Earth’s energy balance; greenhouse gas dynamics; greenhouse gas emissions inventory development, climate change mitigation and adaptation strategies, fundamentals of airborne particles; climate‐aerosol interactions.

 Teaching Philosophy